maikel233/xhook_wowclassic_TBC/README.md

 # xhook wowclassic TBC
 World of warcraft TBC classic multihack
-Source code is not up to date with the main branche there are some required modifcations needed to make this build work.
-Overtime i will will merge my build to this git.
+Source code is not up to date with the main branche there are some required modifcations needed to make this build work Take a look at the newer version: https://github.com/maikel233/-xhook_wowclassic_v2

 Compiled .DLL is in the /build folder.
 Current supported patch: WOTLK 47168.
 3.4.3~ + is in /build/release folder.